Chicago Blues Challenge....One Night Only

 Challengers are not permitted to enter the challenge of the two distant blues societies if either is held prior to the home challenge.

 Musician may be invited to participate in the challenge, but they may not be “pre-selected” and must compete in a fair, live, judged event.

 All members of the winning acts must attend the IBC's in Memphis.
 Should unexpected circumstances arise (illness, family emergency, etc) no more than one member of any act may be replaced.
 Violation of this rule is a disqualification and all prize monies returned.

-The Windy City Blues Society will provide backline and sound.
-The setup on stage will include a drum kit with snare drums, amps, keyboards and mics..
+The VENUE will provide backline and sound.
+The setup on stage will include a drum kit with snare drums, amps, and mics..
 Drummers can bring their own cymbals and kick pedals.
 Harmonica players may (but are not required to) bring their own harp amp.
 Keyboard players are required to bring their own keyboard and keyboard amps.
-Keyboard stands will be provided.
+Keyboard should will be provided (double check that).
 Effects racks and other auxiliary equipment are permitted.
 Musicians must include on the online registration form any additional or special equipment needed.

 In MEMPHIS Competitors are prohibited from bringing their own guitar amplifiers.
-Guitar players competing in Bolingbrook MUST bring their own amp.
-Therefore to be fair to everyone, Guitar players competing in Willow Springs may bring their own amps, although there will be quality amps supplied. (please bring your harp amps and keyboard amps in particular for Bolingbrook).
+There will be quality amps supplied. (please bring your harp amps and keyboard amps in particular for Bolingbrook).
 Musicians should bring their own DI boxes.
 Every effort will be made to provide suitable equipment.